codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 sweet moment between Mickey and Minnie we caught toward the end of our Chef Mickey meal.

-<iframe width="100%" height="815" src="https://www.youtube.com/embed/AmhRYBke7L4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{{< youtube AmhRYBke7L4 >}}

 # 5. Get out of the stroller

-In the hot Florida sun, tt can be tempting to keep your little heat generator out of your arms and in their stroller; cooler for everyone.
+In the hot Florida sun, it can be tempting to keep your little heat generator out of your arms and in their stroller; cooler for everyone.
 However, we got ours out of her stroller as much as possible when we weren't on the move.
 This allowed us to have some truly one-of-a-kind moments with characters and cast